-- 1. To purchase any required texts or electronic resources for the field course.
-(Currently, a Taskstream account must be created in order to receive a grade for the field course.
-Click here to learn more.) - To arrange life and work schedule to include a field placement schedule that is consistent from week to week, and that meets the requirement for 15 hours of field education per week.
-Full-time students field hours will be during normal work hours Part-time students field hours cannot be guaranteed for evening & weekend hours - 3.
+- To arrange life and work schedule to include a field placement schedule that is consistent from week to week, and that meets the requirement for 15 hours of field education per week.
+Full-time students - field hours will be during normal work hours Part-time students - field hours cannot be guaranteed for evening & weekend hours - 2.
+To be familiar with Covid-related safety policies, information and resources: https://socialwork.buffalo.edu/content/dam/socialwork/home/COVID-19/UBSSW-COVID19-Field-Education-Safety-Policies-Information-Resources.pdf - 3.
+To access any electronic resources for the field course.
+(Currently, a Sonia account must be created in order to receive a grade for the field course.
+Click here to learn more.) - 4.
 To familiarize themselves with and abide by the policies and regulations of their field placement agency and those of the School of Social Work.
-This includes adhering to the policies and requirements outlined in this manual, HIPAA requirements, Code of Ethics, and any other requirements specific to the placement site. - 4.
+This includes adhering to the policies and requirements outlined in this manual, HIPAA requirements, Code of Ethics, and any other requirements specific to the placement site. - 5.
 To follow UB School of Social Work processes for applying and interviewing for placements.
 Students should not solicit placements by phone or in person.
-Students may complete the Student Recommendation for Potential MSW Field Sites form posted on the SSW website. - 5.
+Students may complete the Student Recommendation for Potential MSW Field Sites form posted on the SSW website. - 6.
 To not select placements: a) where they have volunteered or been employed previously (IF you have previously worked or volunteered with the agency you must submit a request with the field office in order to proceed.
-A Petition form can be found in the My Field Ed portal under forms); b) they or an immediate family have received services in the past few years; or, c) they have a personal or professional relationship with staff at this agency.
-Foundation students should alert the field office immediately if the placement they have been assigned meets any of the above descriptions. - 6.
+A Petition form can be found in Sonia under forms); b) they or an immediate family have received services in the past few years; or, c) they have a personal or professional relationship with staff at this agency.
+Foundation students should alert the field office immediately if the placement they have been assigned meets any of the above descriptions. - 7.
 To ensure that appearance and demeanor reflect a professional manner.
-Students should consult with field educator regarding agency dress code. - 7.
-To perform in a responsible, professional manner maintaining commitments to the agency, the field educator, and the clients. - a) Agency computers should not be used for personal reasons. - b) Unless expecting an urgent message, personal cell phones should not be used during - placement time.
-If an urgent call is expected, authorization should be obtained from the field educator. - c) Personal cell phones should not be used to contact clients or to do agency business d) Students should not be completing classroom work during field hours unless special authorization from the liaison and educator is obtained.
+Students should consult with field educator regarding agency dress code. - 8.
+To perform in a responsible, professional manner maintaining commitments to the agency, the field educator, and the clients.

+a) Agency computers should not be used for personal reasons.

+b) Unless expecting an urgent message, personal cell phones should not be used during placement time.
+If an urgent call is expected, authorization should be obtained from the field educator.

+c) Personal cell phones should not be used to contact clients or to do agency business d) Students should not be completing classroom work during field hours unless special authorization from the liaison and educator is obtained.